Dispersive analysis of $\mathbf\eta \rightarrow 3 \pi$: Anatomy of the two-loop representation

+Fig.~\ref{fig:MNNLOmatch} compares the isospin components of the two-loop representation with those of $\mathrm{FitK\chi_6}$.
 Below threshold, the two representations can barely be distinguished from one another.
 The components with $I=1$ and $I=2$ of the two-loop representation closely follow those of the central solution even for $s>4M_\pi^2$ (note that the range shown for $M_2(s)$ is substantially wider than for the other components, because this is of interest in connection with the position of the Adler zero -- see below).
 In $M_0(s)$, however, a significant difference can be seen in the physical region.
 It implies that the real part of the isospin combination relevant for the transition $\eta\rightarrow3\pi^0$, $M_n^\mathrm{NNLO}(s)=M_0^\mathrm{NNLO}(s)+\frac{4}{3}M_2^\mathrm{NNLO}(s)$ nearly follows a straight line.
 This answers the question raised above: The two-loop representation accounts sufficiently well for the final state interaction only for $s\lsim 5 M_\pi^2$.
 Above that energy, the lowest resonance of QCD, the $f_0(500)$, manifests itself.
 The corresponding pole occurs on the second sheet, in the vicinity of $s_\mathrm{pole}\simeq (441-i \,272\, \MeV)^2\simeq 6.2-i \,12.3 \,M_\pi^2$~\cite{Caprini:2005zr,Pelaez:2015qba} (the arrows in Fig.~\ref{fig:MNNLOmatch} indicate the real part of the pole position).
 Although the resonance is very broad -- the pole is far away from the real axis -- the truncated expansion in powers of momentum cannot properly cope with it above $5M_\pi^2$, not even at NNLO.